sanjaymsh/install-mimic/README.md

 - In testing, get the file group from a new file created in the test directory to fix the case of enforced setgid directories.
+- Create the test temporary directory in the system's temporary path to avoid future weird situations like the setgid case.

 ### 0.3.0 (2017-02-27)